firebolt-db/godocs/docs/Guides/query-data/using-the-api.md

 * Topic toC
 {:toc}

+## Create a service account and associate it with a user
+Create a service account with organization administrator privilege, i.e., the service account property_is_organization_admin_ must be _true_.
+Next, create a user with role privileges you would like to have the service account and associate the service account with the user.

 ## Use tokens for authentication

-To authenticate Firebolt using service accounts via Firebolt’s REST API, send the following request to receive an authentication token
+To authenticate Firebolt using the service accounts with the properties as described above via Firebolt’s REST API, send the following request to receive an authentication token:
-(a service account must be an organization administrator, i.e., the service account property_is_organization_admin_ must be _true_ :

 ```bash
     curl --location --request POST 'https://id.app.firebolt.io/auth/v1/token' \